 ESL Program - Title III

-The mission of Johnston County's English as a Second Language Program is to assure that all speakers of other languages who score below proficient of the WIDA initial placement test attain high levels of proficiency in English and achieve high academic standards according to the North Carolina Standard Course of Study.
-We are dedicated to serving the needs of our English Language Learners (ELLs) by providing them with access to an excellent education.
+The mission of Johnston County's English as a Second Language Program is to assure that all speakers of other languages who score below proficient on the WIDA initial placement test attain high levels of proficiency in English and achieve high academic standards according to the North Carolina Standard Course of Study.
+We are dedicated to serving the needs of our English Learners (ELs) by providing them with access to an excellent education.

 The English as a Second Language Program provides the following services:

-Identify Limited English Proficient students based on the WIDA initial placement test when they enter the school system;
+- Identify English Learners based on the WIDA initial placement test when they enter the school system;

-- Provide instructional services depending on the proficiency level of our students: inclusion, pull-out, or consultative;
+- Provide instructional services depending on the proficiency level of our students: pull-out, co-teaching, or collaborative;

 - Monitor academic achievement of essential knowledge and skills;

-- Provide professional development for our ESL teachers, mainstream teachers, and paraprofessionals;
+- Offer professional development for our ESL teachers, mainstream teachers, and paraprofessionals;

 - Promote parent involvement.

 ESL Instruction is effective when curriculum is based upon grade level content and instruction that is designed for the English proficiency level of the learner.
-A variety of materials are available for teachers including ESL textbooks, textbook ancilliaries for LEP students, language and content development software, and supplemental materials.
+A variety of print materials and digital tools are available for teachers.

-Entering, Emerging, and Developing proficient LEP students receive daily "pullout" instruction of language development that is based on grade-level concepts.
+Entering and Emerging proficient English Learners receive intensive instruction of language development that is based on grade-level concepts.
 The use of controlled vocabulary selected from essential curriculum ensures that students learn as much grade level information as possible.

 For more information contact: